saifulaija/blog-shadcn-client/README.md

 # BlogPlex
+## For more details, visit the [BlogPlex Backend Repository](https://github.com/saifulaija/nextBlog-server).

 Welcome to **BlogPlex**, a comprehensive platform for reading, writing, liking, and commenting on blogs.
 Built with modern technologies, BlogPlex offers a seamless and intuitive user experience.